Reconciling Accounts 🔒

-- Cleared: Transactions that your bank knows about and have finished processing are cleared and are marked as cleared with a green C symbol at the right-hand side of the transaction line.
+- Cleared: Transactions that your bank knows about and have finished processing are cleared and are marked with a green C at the right-hand side of the transaction line.

 - Reconciled: Once transactions have been reconciled, using the process described below, they are locked and marked with a green lock symbol. 🔒

 The golden path

-- If you have a transaction in your YNAB register that is not in your bank’s records at all, make sure it is not marked cleared in YNAB.
+- If you have a transaction in your YNAB register that is not in your bank’s records at all, make sure it is not marked as cleared in YNAB.